Structural Liveness of Conservative Petri Nets: Basic Definitions, and Results

+\begin{cor}[\textbf{EXPSPACE-completeness of structural liveness}] \begin{enumerate} \item Structural liveness for conservative nets is EXPSPACE-complete. \item Structural liveness for structurally bounded nets is EXPSPACE-complete. \end{enumerate} \end{cor} \begin{proof} Since EXPSPACE$=$NEXPSPACE, it suffices to provide a nondeterministic algorithm working in exponential space that verifies positive instances of the considered problems.
+By Lemma~\ref{lem:consstrbound}, the positive instances of both problems coincide; in particular, every structurally live structurally bounded net is conservative.

-\begin{corollary} Structural liveness for conservative nets is EXPSPACE-complete. \end{corollary} \begin{proof} Given a structurally live conservative $d$-dim net $A$, we can guess a live configuration $x\in\setN^d$ guaranteed by Theorem~\ref{th:upper}, whose binary presentation fits in exponential space.
-Since verifying livenes of $x$ can be done in polynomial space w.r.t.\ the binary encoding of $A$ and $x$ (see, e.g., Lemma 5 in~\cite{DBLP:conf/apn/MayrW14}), we have the upper bound.
-The lower bound follows by adapting the reduction from~\cite{DBLP:journals/acta/JancarP19}, as is proven in Section~\ref{sec:hardness}. \myqed \end{proof}
+Given a structurally live conservative $d$-dim net $A$, an algorithm can guess a live marking $x\in\setN^d$ as guaranteed by Theorem~\ref{th:upper}.
+Since $\nnorm{x}\leq f(\nnorm{A},d)$ for the corresponding 2-exp function $f$ satisfying $f(m,i)\leq(2+m)^{2^{\text{poly}(i)}}$, the binary representation of $x$ has size at most $O(2^{\text{poly}(d)}\cdot\log (2+\nnorm{A}))$, which fits in exponential space.
+Finally, verifying the liveness of $x$ for $A$ can be performed in polynomial space with respect to the binary encoding of $A$ and $x$ (see, e.g.,~\cite[Lemma 5]{DBLP:conf/apn/MayrW14}), which remains within exponential space relative to the original input size. \end{proof}